awsdocs/amazon-connect-user-guide/doc_source/real-time-metrics-reports.md

 Real\-time metrics reports show real\-time or near\-real time metrics information about activity in your contact center\.
 Metrics such as **Online** show the number of agents currently online in real\-time, updating every 15 seconds\.
 Metrics such as **Handled** and **Abandoned** reflect near real\-time values for your contact center\.
 Data in Real\-time reports is refreshed as follows:
 + The report page updates every 15 seconds\.
-+ Metrics such as **Active** and **Availability** update as activity occurs, with very a very small system delay for processing the activity\.
++ Metrics such as **Active** and **Availability** update as activity occurs, with a small system delay for processing the activity\.
 + Agent near real\-time metrics, such as **Missed** and **Occupancy**, update every 5 minutes\.
 + Contact near real\-time metrics update about 1 minute after a contact ends\.

 Report templates are included for **Queues**, **Agents**, and **Routing profiles**\.
-You can also customize each of the report types and specify a time range for the report and select filters for fields to include or exclude from the report\.
+You can also customize each of the report types, specify a time range for the report, and select filters for fields to include or exclude from the report\.
 You can add additional reports, or display multiple versions of the same report type, and customize each to include different information or a different time range\.
 Updating one report does not affect the other reports displayed on the report page\.
 When you create a real\-time metrics report, it is displayed on the Real\-time metrics page, and updates automatically to show current activity in your contact center\.

 ## Types of Real\-time Metrics Reports<a name="types-real-time-reports"></a>